poppy-project/raspoppy/shrink-iso.md

 ## Shrink it

-1. Mount the image using another Linux (a Raspberry-Pi works).
+1. Mount the image using another Linux (a Raspberry Pi works).
 2. Find the name of the device using *sudo fdisk -l* (in our case it's /dev/sda)
 3. Resize the filesystem
     * `sudo e2fsck -f /dev/sda2`